wayneIBM/vpc-on-classic/getting-help.md

 # Getting help and support
 {: #getting-help-and-support}

-If you have problems or questions when using {{site.data.keyword.cloud}} Virtual Private Cloud, you can get help by searching for information or by asking questions through one of the forums listed below.
+If you have problems or questions when using {{site.data.keyword.cloud}} Virtual Private Cloud, you can get help by searching for information or by asking questions through a forum.
 You can also open an IBM Support case.

-When using the forums to ask a question, tag your question so that it is seen by the IBM Cloud development teams.

-* If you have technical questions about the IBM Virtual Private Cloud, post your question on [Stack Overflow](https://stackoverflow.com/search?q=vpc+ibm-cloud){: external} and tag your question with "vpc" and "ibm-cloud".
+If you have technical questions about the IBM Virtual Private Cloud, post your question on [Stack Overflow](https://stackoverflow.com/search?q=vpc+ibm-cloud){: external} and tag your question with "vpc" and "ibm-cloud".
-* For questions about the service and getting started instructions, use the [IBM developerWorks dW Answers](https://developer.ibm.com/answers/topics/vpc.html){: external} forum.
-Include the "vpc" and "ibm-cloud" tags.

-See [Getting help](/docs/get-support?topic=get-support-getting-customer-support) for more details about using the forums.

 For information about opening an IBM Support case, or about support levels and case severities, see [Contacting support](/docs/get-support?topic=get-support-getting-customer-support).